Are you buying a house with another owner?

 • You can prove the trust by showing that you've contributed financially to the purchase or disprove it with specific documentation.

-• This type of trust can be avoided if both parties set their intentions in writing from the start.
+• This type of trust usually involves a dispute over how to divide the shares after a breakdown in the relationship between the legal and beneficial owner(s), and can be avoided if both parties set their intentions in writing from the start.

 What is the meaning of resulting trust?

-This means that although you may be the sole legal owner of the property, the beneficial interest in the property (which includes any gains made when the property is sold) could be shared with the person who helped buy the property with you.
+Even though you may be the sole legal owner of the property, the beneficial interest in the property (the full equity, which includes any capital gains made when the property is sold) could be shared with the person who helped buy the property with you.

 The 3 types of trust that are used to define the beneficial ownership of property are: